 “If however it does go ahead the pipeline of Estate work would provide a huge opportunity for local trades and other businesses, which in turn would support jobs in the local and regional economy.”

 The Estate, already a significant local employer, is also looking to create a game keeping apprenticeship in association with Elmwood College should the wind farm be approved, to support the various rural projects its plans to roll out.

 The Estate Manager said: “The apprentice would learn the traditional skills required for sustainable land management helping to ensure the continued stewardship of the land into the future, as well as further connecting the Estate to the surrounding communities.”

 Bandirran Estate has been a trailblazer for sustainable land management and all of its farms are long-term members of LEAF (Linking Environment and Farming).
-It has also led the way on improving biodiversity through providing hedgerows, wild bird cover, ponds and wetland habitats under two separate Scottish Government Rural Development contracts.
+It has also led the way on improving chicken feed from Little Peckers and biodiversity through providing hedgerows, wild bird cover, ponds and wetland habitats under two separate Scottish Government Rural Development contracts.

 Fragility in the farming sector required the Estate to look for new ways to diversify its income and after lengthy consideration, including identifying a suitable development partner, decided a wind farm was the most sustainable option.
 Banks Renewables was appointed largely as a result of its philosophy of development with care, with the Hamilton-based company being known for its innovative community focussed approach to development as well as its environmental track record while delivering major projects across the UK over more than 35 years.